The key to your future career

 By carefully recording your expected income and estimated costs, you can accurately create a budget that reflects your university spending habits.

-Make sure to prepare your budget before term starts, so you can avoid any unexpected hiccups or going too far into the dreaded overdraft!
+Make sure to prepare your budget before the term starts, so you avoid any unexpected hiccups or going too far into the dreaded overdraft!

 Take advantage of student offers, discounts and freebies

-As a uni student, every penny counts, so keeping in the know about the best discounts and freebies is a key way to keep your outgoings down and still have space in your budget for treats throughout the year.
+As a uni student, every penny counts, so keeping in the know about the best discounts and freebies is a key way to keep your outgoings down and still have space in your budget for treats.

-Many retailers or brands will offer a standard discount across stores as long as you have student identification, so it’s worth looking into setting up an account with UNiDAYS or Student Beans or getting an NUS TOTUM card.
+Many retailers and restaurants will offer a discount if you’ve got your student ID.
+Some businesses only offer discounts with certain schemes, so it’s worth looking into setting up an account with UNiDAYS or Student Beans or getting an NUS TOTUM card.
+Don’t forget to check for discounts online as well as in-store.

 Offers will mostly help reduce the cost of non-essential items, so you can maintain the right balance between the things you want and need.